Rancho Palos Verdes, California: Trump National Golf Club

+On January 20, 2006, the 18-hole Trump National Golf Club opened in Los Angeles.
+That summer, the golf club erected a 70-foot flagpole for an American flag; critics claimed it was illegal, but the golf club was allowed to retain it after a City Council vote.

 Salvation Army College for Officer Training

-The Salvation Army's College for Officer Training occupies the former built 1960 campus of Marymount College complete with laboratories, classrooms and dormitory residence halls in Rancho Palos Verdes.

-Peafowls, peacocks, and butterflies
+The Salvation Army Territorial Headquarters as well as their department for officer training is a 2-year college located on the former Marymount College Hawthorne Campus built in 1960 in Rancho Palos Verdes.
+It is also the administrative unit of The Salvation Army that serves the thirteen Western United States, the Marshall Islands, the Federated States of Micronesia and Guam.

+Fauna

 As with other cities on the Palos Verdes Peninsula, the city has had to find ways to control the population of wild peafowl.
 Frank A. Vanderlip spearheaded a group that bought 16000 acres and began development of the peninsula.
 He is credited with introducing the birds here around 1910.
 The city has an abundance of peafowl.

-At Hesse Park in 1982, the city of Rancho Palos Verdes began construction that destroyed one of the largest remaining population of endangered butterfly, the Palos Verdes blue (Glaucopsyche lygdamus palosverdesensis).
+In 1982, the city of Rancho Palos Verdes began construction at Hesse Park, which destroyed one of the largest remaining populations of endangered butterflies, the Palos Verdes blue (Glaucopsyche lygdamus palosverdesensis).
 This resulted in a lawsuit against the city that was ultimately dismissed for the reason that a city as a legal entity could not be held responsible.